Assigning Multi-Robot Tasks to Multitasking Robots: Related Work

 \section{Related Work}

 The multi-robot task allocation (MRTA) problem has been a subject of prior research, reviewed in~\cite{gerkey, korsah2013comprehensive}.
 For multi-robot systems, one class of problems of particular interest involves multi-robot tasks (MR).
 Since even the simplest subclass that addresses single-tasking robots (ST) and instantaneous assignments (IA) is NP-hard, the focus has been on approximate solutions or heuristic methods~\cite{shehory, vig, sandholm, adams2011coalition, liemhetcharat2014weighted, gerkey2, parker2, zlot, zhang2013considering}.
 The more general subclass with multitasking robots (MT) has not seen nearly as much examination, with some notable exceptions~\cite{shehory1998methods, shiroma2009comutar, yu2, yu3, parker2}.
-None of these prior works, however, are general enough under the presence of physical constraints, which are in addition to resource constraints to fulfill task requirements and can introduce complex task dependencies.
-In our prior work~\cite{smith}, we studied the feasibility of multitasking under physical constraints given the set of task assignments to robots and we extend it here to create and optimize such assignments.
+Several recent works also approach the MT-MR domains.
+For example, \cite{miloradovic} solves the MT-MR-TA problem as posed in \cite{gerkey}, and \cite{bischoff} considers precedence constraints between tasks.
+Hence, they are not applicable to the MT-MR-IA setting we considered.
+Furthermore, none of these prior works are general enough under the presence of physical constraints, which are in addition to resource constraints to fulfill task requirements and can introduce complex task dependencies.

+Physical constraints may assume various forms, and are especially prevalent with multi-robot tasks and multitasking robots.
+Co-location constraints on sensor and motor capabilities, and spatial constraints due to physical presence, are examples of physical constraints.
+Most prior works on task allocation (especially with multi-robot tasks) only implicitly consider physical constraints and thus have limited applicability.
+For example, previous works have considered overlapping coalitions~\cite{shehory1996formation, dang2006overlapping} but assume the influences of these constraints are captured by the utilities of coalitions.
+That approach not only imposes a challenge on the domain designer but also implies that the constraints are independent across assignments, which is restrictive.